efi-ever/terraform-fundamentals/tf-exercises/HelloWorld/README.md

-# Introduction to Terraform CLI
+# Introduction to Terraform CLI and HCL

 ## Learning Goals

+- Familiarize yourself with the Hashicorp Configuration Language
 - Initialize your Terraform workspace
-- Plan and apply the resources in your Terraform configuration file
+- Plan and apply the resources in your Terraform configuration
+- Inspect the Terraform state file
 - Destroy Terraform resources
-- Explore additional subcommands

 ## Introduction